 The Act (7 U.S.C.
 6301-6311) provides for the establishment of a coordinated program of promotion and research designed to strengthen the soybean industry's position in the marketplace, and to maintain and expand domestic and foreign markets and uses for soybeans and soybean products.
 The program is financed by an assessment of 0.5 of 1 percent of the net market price of soybeans sold by producers.
 The final Order establishing a soybean promotion, research, and consumer information program was published in the July 9, 1991, issue of the Federal Register (56 FR 31043) and assessments began on September 1, 1991.

 The Soybean Promotion and Research Rules and Regulations, 7 CFR part 1220, published in the Federal Register on July 2, 1992 (57 FR 29436), specify in § 1220.312(b) that first purchasers and producers responsible for remitting assessments shall remit assessments and reports on a monthly or quarterly basis depending upon the State or region in which they are located.
-This proposed rule would change the States or regions of Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region from remitting and reporting assessments on a monthly basis to a quarterly basis.
+This rule will change the States or regions of Delaware, Louisiana, South Carolina, Texas, Eastern Region, and the Western Region from remitting and reporting assessments on a monthly basis to a quarterly basis.
 Currently, 15 States and 2 regions report on a monthly basis and 14 States report on a quarterly basis.

-This proposed rule would assist these smaller soybean producing States and regions (listed above) in reporting and remitting their assessments to the Board.
+This rule will assist these smaller soybean producing States and regions (listed above) in reporting and remitting their assessments to the Board.
 The Board has decided that the current requirement to remit and report assessments on a monthly basis is no longer necessary given the minimal number of first purchasers and total remitters from these smaller soybean producing States and regions.
 Allowing these States and regions to become quarterly remitters would reduce their administrative costs.
-It is estimated that administrative costs would be reduced by approximately $10,000 if first purchasers of soybeans and producers marketing processed soybeans and soybean products of a producer's own production in the States and regions of Delaware, Louisiana, South Carolina, Texas, the Eastern Region, and the Western Region could remit and report assessments on a quarterly basis.
-Producers that market soybeans to first purchasers would continue to pay the assessment at the time of settlement.
-Due to the minimal number of first purchasers and total remittances in these States and regions, allowing the States or regions to remit quarterly would be beneficial to the States, regions, and the Board by reducing the administrative costs of collecting assessments.
+It is estimated that administrative costs will be reduced by approximately $10,000 if first purchasers of soybeans and producers marketing processed soybeans and soybean products of a producer's own production in the States and regions of Delaware, Louisiana, South Carolina, Texas, the Eastern Region, and the Western Region remit and report assessments on a quarterly basis.
+Producers that market soybeans to first purchasers will continue to pay the assessment at the time of settlement.
+Due to the minimal number of first purchasers and total remittances in these States and regions, allowing the States or regions to remit quarterly will be beneficial to the States, regions, and the Board by reducing the administrative costs of collecting assessments.